-- 5.2.3 The size of the poster should be no larger than A1 (60 x 84 cm). - 5.2.4 Areas that are useful to be included in the poster are: - team name and region - abstract/summary /performance description - · annotated pictures - system diagrams of the systems and robot(s) under development at various stages - an explanation of the innovative robot technologies used - a description of the features that should be judged during the performance - QR-codes to repositories, videos, or team websites - 5.2.5 Teams will be given public space to display their Technical Poster.
+$^{^{9}}$ In previous version this said "The size of the poster should be no larger than A1 (60 x 84 cm)."

+- team name and region - · abstract/summary/performance description - · annotated pictures - system diagrams of the systems and robot(s) under development at various stages - interconnection of robots (examples could include: network connection diagram, exploded views of robots, ...) - flowchart of performance (Robot A triggers Robot B, Robot B communicates to Robot C) - · an explanation of the innovative robot technologies used - a description of the features that should be judged during the performance - QR-codes to repositories, videos, or team websites - 5.2.5 Teams will be given public space to display their Technical Poster.